 When was the last time you gazed into the sky and took a good, long look at the stars?

 It’s a humbling experience.
-Yet, beneath the quiet and dark expanse, you can’t help but feel a small part of our vast and complex universe.
+Yet, beneath the quiet and dark expanse, you can’t help but feel a small part of this vast and complex universe.
 The unfortunate reality for many is that the stars in the night sky are often obscured and unseen due to light pollution or excessive artificial light permeating many cities and towns.

-Sad but true, getting a good look at the stars and even the Milky Way nestled deep into the night sky — the same night sky our ancestors gazed at — sometimes requires a memorable trip to a remote location at a particular time of year.
+Sad but true, getting a good look at the stars and even the Milky Way nestled deep into the night sky — the same night sky your ancestors gazed at — sometimes requires a memorable trip to a remote location at a particular time of year.
 It’s so worth it, though.
 These places are known as “dark sky parks.”

 The International Dark-Sky Association advocates dark sky parks as national areas protecting true darkness.
 In turn, these parks protect nocturnal species and allow scientists to do astronomy research.
 And, of course, the protected parks with their views of the galaxy are excellent places for the public to enjoy.

 There’s plenty to do at these places besides look up.
-At a dark sky park, you might enjoy a moonlight walk, attend a star party, spend some time with astronomers gazing through an observatory telescope, map constellations, or capture otherworldly photos with a camera.
-Many parks known for their stargazing will host astronomy and star-gazing workshops at various times throughout the year.
+At a dark sky park, you might enjoy a moonlight walk, attend a star party, spend some time with astronomers gazing through an observatory telescope, map constellations or capture otherworldly photos with a camera.
+Many parks known for their stargazing will host astronomy and stargazing workshops at various times throughout the year.

 Looking for Place to Stargaze?
-These Dark-Sky Destinations Are a Great Place to Start!
+These Dark Sky Destinations Are a Great Place to Start!

-1. Tupper Lake, NY
+1. Tupper Lake,

 For daytime exploration, The Wild Center at Tupper Lake features an elevated treetop trail that links bridges and walkways for a bird’s-eye view of the Adirondack forest.
 Back on ground level, visitors can experience additional trails and a kid-friendly play area.